Table of Contents

 Sure, using a dictionary to make some of the words in your article pop out and impress the client is a good practice.
 But at the end of the day, what matters the most is that your readers understand what you’re trying to convey.
 Using high-level vocabulary may prevent some readers from doing that.

-Now that you have some insight into what not to do as a writer, let’s talk about a few things that you should be doing and draw up some general guidelines in writing an article.
+Now that you have some insight into what not to do as a writer, let’s talk about a few things you should be doing and draw up some general guidelines for content writing.

 One of the most important things to understand while writing an article is its intended tone.
 Should it be formal?
 Informal?
 Informative?
 Explanatory?